vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

-My [only donation in 2021](https://vipulnaik.com/blog/my-somewhat-unusual-q4-2021-donation/) was not tax-deductibe in the United States.
+My [only donation in 2021](https://vipulnaik.com/blog/my-somewhat-unusual-q4-2021-donation/) was not tax-deductible in the United States.
 Thanks to the SALT deduction cap of $10,000, and the fact that my California state taxes are over $10,000, the total deductions I can take if I itemize deductions are $10,000 + charitable donations.
 The standard deduction